quamarimam/quamarimam/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...Cordys Payout Application
+- 🔭 I’m currently working on ...OpenText Process Suit.
 - 🌱 I’m currently learning ...JAVA,JAVA SCRIPT,Cordys BPM, IBM BPM
 - 👯 I’m looking to collaborate on ...Development of new projects.
 - 🤔 I’m looking for help with ...Enterprise Application Development